monsterxx03/blog/content/posts/2017-04-05-mysql-partition-table.md

          PARTITION p_default VALUES LESS THAN MAXVALUE);

 `p_default` is used to hold data if no suitable partition is available, usually, it should be null.
-I use a montly cronjob to reoriganize it to genearate a new partition:
+I use a monthly cronjob to reoriganize it to genearate a new partition:

     ALTER TABLE Record REORGANIZE p_default into
     (PARTITION p_2017_05 VALUES LESS THAN (UNIX_TIMESTAMP('2017-06-01')),